 A more flexible scenario is illustrated in Figure 23, where each application needs to be supported across multiple Bridge/APs and a single Bridge/AP is serving multiple applications simultaneously.
-The data frames for the same application may be sourced from different LANs which could be aggregated and forwarded in bulk size.
-The control policy should be provided on the individual device basis and the policy template can be created according to application requirements.
+The data frames for an application may be sourced from different LANs which could be aggregated and forwarded in bulk size.
+The control policy should be provided on individual application basis and the policy template can be created according to application requirements.